juju/docs/src/en/config-gce.md

 [you can use the `|` character](http://www.yaml.org/spec/1.2/spec.html#id2760844)
 as the first line of a YAML value to interpret all subsequent indented text as a continuous string.
-You will need to strip out line endings and translate any unicode characters in the string.
+You will need to strip out line endings and translate any Unicode characters in the string.
 A simple way to pre-format some of this information is to run something like:

 ```